Are there interesting things to do in Vegas besides gambling?

 1. Walk The Strip

 If you only have a vague picture in your head of Las Vegas, I’m sure it’s an image of ‘The Strip’: a stretch of Las Vegas Boulevard South that holds most of Las Vegas’s famous hotels with unique creations such as its own version of both the Eiffel Tower and the Statue of Liberty.

 The Strip is the one part of Las Vegas you can’t miss on a first visit here.

-But otherwise I’d recommend to walk from hotel to hotel since they are all right next to each other and most of them are quite a sight from the outside as well!
+But otherwise, I’d recommend walking from hotel to hotel since they are all right next to each other and most of them are quite a sight from the outside as well!

 Well, not really of course but their attempts to recreate Venice in Hotel Venetian, Paris in Paris Las Vegas and New York in New York New York are all worth a visit!

 As you stroll down Las Vegas Boulevard you will find all of these hotels and many more.